MarwanH7/Automated-COVID-19-Impact-Analysis-Dashbaord-Looker_Studio-/README.md

   -  The data is then loaded to Google Cloud Storage for initial processing (casting,nulls).
   -  The data is then moved from Google Cloud storage bucket to a BigQuery data warehouse for processing.
   -  Using dbt the data is transformed and specific desired columns are queried for the dashboard.
+  -  These 6 steps are all scheduled and ran without the need of the user.

 - **Dashboard Creation:**